tamagui/tamagui/next.md

 inbox

+- prebuild option
+  - de-dupes css
+  - fixes next.js next load css
+  - simplifies initial setup and need for plugins
+- site snack + demo embed on all pages floating that scales up on hover on large screen
+- maybe regression in closing popover
+- export popover and others internal handles for imperative use
+- grid on homepage linking to various nice components maybe replace features grid or augment
+  - VisuallyHidden, Adapt, FontLanguage, etc
 - Card component minor glitch: border flickers on animation end
 - I'm seeing an issue where setting multiline=true on Input results in broken colors when switching between light & dark themes (doesn't use specified text color).
 - instead of validStyleProps use validNONStyleProps